rainihelmstadter/rainihelmstadter/urban_greenspace.md

 <embed type="text/html" src="./projects/urban_greenspace/measured_vs_predicted.html" width="600" height="600">
-The plot above shows that the greenspace statistics don't have a strong relationship to the prevalance of depression across the city.
+The plot above shows that the greenspace statistics don't have a strong relationship to the prevalence of depression across the city.
 If the relationship were strong, the blue points would be plotted much closer to the line.

 <embed type="text/html" src="./projects/urban_greenspace/error_chloropleth.html" width="600" height="600">